 As a rookie she averaged 6.6 points per game while connecting on 37.8 percent of her shots from long range.
 Zolman upped those numbers in 2007 to 9.2 points per game and 40.9 percent shooting from three-point range.

-WNBA fans may remember Zolman best from a controversial ending to Game One of the 2007 Western Conference Finals.
+WNBA fans may remember Zolman best from a controversial ending to Game 1 of the 2007 Western Conference Finals.

-From wikipedia—“After Becky Hammon hit a three-point shot to tie the game with approximately three seconds left in regulation, Phoenix attempted to drive for a final basket.
+From Wikipedia—“After Becky Hammon hit a 3-point shot to tie the game with approximately 3 seconds left in regulation, Phoenix attempted to drive for a final basket.
 Phoenix guard Cappie Pondexter fell to the floor in the backcourt under defensive pressure from Zolman.
-Zolman was called for a reach-in foul with 2.1 seconds remaining, and in turn Pondexter made two free throws and Phoenix won the game, 102–100.
+Zolman was called for a reach-in foul with 2.1 seconds remaining, allowing Pondexter to make two free throws, giving Phoenix the 102–100 win.

 “Mercury fans, however, felt the call was appropriate.
-While most objective fans consider it to be one of the worst calls in WNBA history.
+Most objective fans consider it to be one of the worst calls in WNBA history.

 “The head official reviewed the call to determine how much time remained on the clock, but WNBA rules do not permit instant replay review of whether a foul was committed.
 At the post game press conference, Hammon stated that Zolman did nothing wrong and that the officials made a mistake.

-“Determined to make good, Shanna came out of the gate sizzling hot in Game 2, scoring 17 first half points including 5 three pointers.
-She finished the game with 20 points, including 6 three pointers, as the Silver Stars were defeated 98–92.”
+“Determined to make good, Shanna came out of the gate sizzling hot in Game 2, scoring 17 first half points including 5 3-pointers.
+She finished the game with 20 points, including 6 3-pointers, as the Silver Stars were defeated 98–92.”

-Knee injuries plagued Zolman over the next few years as she missed the entire 2008 season with a torn ACL in her left knee.
-She returned to the Stars in 2009 and averaged 5.0 points per game over 19 contests.
+Knee injuries plagued Zolman over the next few years, and she missed the entire 2008 season with a torn ACL in her left knee.
+She returned to the Silver Stars in 2009 and averaged 5.0 points per game over 19 contests.